primev/preconf_bot/README.md

 Transactions are sent directly to the builder as transaction payloads.
 Currently a fixed priority fee is used alongside a preconf bid amount.

-If you’re an advanced user, you can still skip the interactive mode by specifying all configurations via environment variables, .env files, or command-line flags.
+If you're an advanced user, you can still skip the interactive mode by specifying all configurations via environment variables, .env files, or command-line flags.
+The CLI is meant to work out of the box for Holesky.
+For Mainnet, add mainnet websocket.

 ## Requirements
-- funded L1 address (default is Holesky)
+- funded L1 address
 - funded mev-commit address
 - mev-commit p2p bidder node
 - a good websocket endpoint (a publicly available one is set as default for Holesky, but cannot handle high throughput)